 Temperature, precipitation, and other variations in weather all contribute to the timing of the blooms.
 These same factors determine how long they will linger.
-Learn more about the art of predicting cherry blossoms.

 No one tree remains in flower for more than a week, and there is no moment when all are blooming at once.
 Instead, different species and cultivars blossom in succession, allowing many opportunities to savor the season.